Nallasivam Palanisamy, PhD

-I am a researcher specializing in Prostate Cancer, Cancer Genomics, and Molecular Cytogenetics/Molecular Pathology.
+I specialize in Prostate Cancer, Cancer Genomics, and Molecular Cytogenetics/Molecular Pathology.

 My research interests are on the discovery and characterization of gene fusions in cancer and understand their role in carcinogenesis from a translational research perspective.
 Using genomic technologies such as high-density array comparative genomic hybridization, advanced molecular cytogenetic technologies including FISH, CGH, spectral karyotyping, gene expression microarrays, and next generation sequencing technology, my laboratory investigates the transcriptional and genomic architectures of solid cancer genome.
 In-depth analysis of genomic amplifications provided an unprecedented view and identified rare gene fusions formed at the boundaries of amplification and deletions.
 I have also pioneered on the application of next generation sequencing technology for the discovery of new recurrent gene fusions in cancer.
 The primary goal of this approach is to identify novel gene fusions specific for each cancer type.
 Further, I am interested in applying the newly developed target capture of all human exons and resequencing approach to identify disease causing gene mutations.
 In my work, employing the next generation sequencing approach with particular emphasis on RNAseq provided a unique opportunity to interrogate the cancer transcriptome in an unbiased manner to identify novel gene fusions, alternative transcripts, non-coding RNA, SNP’s, micro RNA and expressed pseudogenes not detectable by gene expression microarray analysis.
 Recently we have discovered a new recurrent gene fusion in a subset of ETS negative prostate cancer.
 My long term research goals are to conduct advanced research applying the next generation sequencing technology for an integrated analysis using data from RNA and DNA processing, genotyping, chip sequence, gene expression, copy number analysis for variations and rearrangements and methylation analysis to understand the genetic complexity of cancer genome in a comprehensive manner.
 This work will lead to the identification of novel cancer biomarkers for routine diagnosis and treatment follow up.